Joe Caldwell: Collegiate career

 Caldwell attended John C. Fremont High School in Los Angeles, not playing until his junior year.
 He then played collegiately at Arizona State University.

 Caldwell played for Arizona State from 1961 to 1964, setting the Sun Devils career scoring record with 1,515 points (18.2 ppg).
 His 929 rebounds (11.2), are the second-best total in school history.
 Caldwell led Arizona State to the NCAA Tournament in each of his three varsity seasons and a 65–18 overall record.

 1964 Olympic Team

 Selected to the U.S.A.
 Team, Caldwell was the fourth-leading scorer (9.0 ppg) on the 1964 United States men's Olympic basketball team.
-Team U.S.A. went 9–0 under coach Hank Iba to capture the Olympic Gold Medal in Tokyo, Japan.
-Caldwell scored 14 points for the USA in the 73–59 gold medal game victory over the Soviet Union.
+Team U.S.A. went 9–0 under coach Hank Iba to capture the Olympic gold medal in Tokyo, Japan.
+Caldwell scored 14 points for the US in the 73–59 gold medal game victory over the Soviet Union.